khushi4541/khushi-parekh-capstone/README.md

-# Project Title

-LevelUp
+# LevelUp

 ## Overview

 LevelUp is an interactive and social habit tracker app that allows users to build and maintain healthy habits while staying motivated through social engagement.
-Users can track their progress, add friends, view each other’s achievements, and have some friendly competition.
+Users can track their progress, add friends, view each other’s achievements, and have friendly competition.

 ### Problem Space